emsig/empymod/docs/manual/iocli.rst

 .. code-block:: console

-   empymod bipole --input myrun.json --output mydata.txt
+   empymod bipole myrun.json mydata.txt

-If you do not specify ``--output`` the result will be printed to the STDOUT.
+If you do not specify the output file (the last argument) the result will be printed to the STDOUT.

 Warning re runtime